 What is Closed in Phuket in Wet Season?

-More FAQs on Phuket’s Rainy Season
+More FAQs on Wet Season in Phuket

 Generally, September and October are the wettest months, recording on average 332mm and 369mm of rainfall, respectively.